-Animal Healthcare Core 1 COT Certificate of Occupational Training
+Animal Healthcare Core 1 COT

 The Animal Healthcare program is a three-semester program leading to a certificate of occupational training.
 Successful completion of this program includes all of the requirements within the Core 1 and the technical requirements listed below.
 This COT is designed to assist employees in a veterinary clinic, pet store, zoo, or humane society setting.